Diablo IV: Environment

-Players will be able to traverse through five regions within the Diablo series world of Sanctuary: Scosglen, Fractured Peaks, Dry Steppes, Hawezar, and Kehjistan.
-Hell will also be a playable area.
+Hell is also a playable area.
 Procedurally generated dungeons are included, and consist of random layouts of interior and exterior environments.
 Dungeons are separately instanced, therefore non-party players will not appear.
-Sanctuary is a fixed area, therefore it will not have the procedurally-generated maps seen in the game's dungeon.
-Scosglen is a forested coastal area home to druids, werewolves, and drowned-type enemies.
-Fractured Peaks is a snowy mountainous area containing deep cave systems.
-Dry Steppes resides in a desert that proves to be so harsh that the inhabitants have turned to cannibalism.
-Hawezar is home to witches, and has a swamp-type setting.
-Finally, Kehjistan is a war-ravaged wasteland containing the ruins of a once-prosperous civilization.
+Sanctuary is a fixed area, therefore it does not have the procedurally-generated maps seen in the game's dungeon.

-The game world is an open world setting; travelling between different regions or dungeons has no loading screens.
+The game world is an open world setting; traveling between different regions or dungeons has no loading screens.
 Additionally, each region can be completed in any order as decided by the player.
 In order to support these new changes, enemies are scaled to the player (or the party leader in multiplayer) and the story is non-linear.
 Hardcore mode is present in the game.
 Select areas within each region have player interactions restricted until sufficient milestones in the story are reached, and such progress will be synced to that of the party leader.
 Over-world areas have non-party player interactions such as PVP, and boss events that passing players can join.
 Player population in the world will shift depending on the area.
 Large settlements will display large populations, and to enforce a sense of desolation, more wild zones will change the number of players shown to others.

 When questioned about Diablo IV's atmosphere, ex-game director Luis Barriga stated: "We want users to feel like they're in a medieval city."
-For the first time in the series all assets are standard 3D game assets and terrain has elevation, allowing for in-game cinematics, and environment interaction.
+For the first time in the series, all assets are standard 3D game assets and terrain has elevation.
+This allows for in-game cinematics, and environment interaction.